Randal Grichuk Player Props: Rockies vs. Brewers

-Randal Grichuk -- 2-for-4 in his last game -- will be in action for the Colorado Rockies versus the Milwaukee Brewers, with Eric Lauer on the hill, on May 3 at 8:40 PM ET.
+The Colorado Rockies and Randal Grichuk, who went 1-for-2 last time out, take on Wade Miley and the Milwaukee Brewers at Coors Field, Thursday at 3:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Brewers.
+In his previous game he had a one-hit performance (1-for-2) against the Brewers.

 Randal Grichuk Game Info & Props vs. the Brewers